ftlabs/text-summarization-experiment/README.md

 In the following sections you will find further details and instructions on how to complete the steps that were outlined above.

+## Installing Tensorflow

+Before gathering all the data needed, you will have to install Tensorflow.
+This project was developed under Tensorflow 1.0.1, so more recent versions might not be compatible.
+More information on how to install Tensorflow, can be found on [this page](https://www.tensorflow.org/install/).

+We are making use of the textsum model provided [here](https://github.com/tensorflow/models/tree/master/textsum).
+So on top of Tensorflow, textsum must be configured and build with bazel, as described in the github repository.

+Since we did not have articles with their summaries to use as a training set, our initial effort was to train a model that would generate titles of articles given their body/text.
+Based on the results of that effort we will then move on to attempt training a model for text summarization.

 ## Content Data
 To get started you first need to get hold of the data (articles and their metadata), to do that you will need keys to access the search API and the